In This Article

 Are There Side Effects?

 Depending on the strength of the peel you get, some chemical peels will cause the face to actually peel.
 "Oftentimes, this is the desired effect in order to achieve optimal results—hence the name.
-However, if the wrong type of peel is used, it can damage the skin and even scar or hyperpigment the skin," warns Gaunche.
+However, if the wrong type of peel is used, it can damage the skin and even scar or hyperpigment the skin," warns Guanche.
 "Downtime with peels is dependent on the type of peel being done, and peels vary in the depth that they penetrate the skin.
 The deeper the penetration, the more peeling, and the more the skin will take on a pink/red hue."
-Skin may become red and irritated post-peel, either an adverse reaction or as part of the peeling process.
+Skin may become red and irritated post-peel, either as an adverse reaction or as part of the peeling process.

 Shop At-Home Chemical Peels

 Below, find our favorite picks for at-home chemical peels.

-This glycolic acid serum exfoliates the skin overnight to reveal a smoother, clearer complexion come morning.
+This glycolic acid serum exfoliates the skin overnight to reveal a smoother, clearer complexion come morning, according to the brand.

-This salicylic and lactic acid body cream works to retexturize areas that are prone to dryness and roughness—namely, knees, elbows, palms, and heels.
+This salicylic and lactic acid body cream promises to retexturize areas that are prone to dryness and roughness—namely, knees, elbows, palms, and heels.

 Looking for a multi-purpose solution to breakouts that targets signs of aging, too?
 Try this salicylic acid pick from SkinCeuticals, which is meant to reduce sebum production and balance uneven skin tone and texture.

-This 10% glycolic acid treatment stimulates collagen production and refines skin's texture, leading to an all-over glow and reduced pore size.
+According to the brand, this 10% glycolic acid treatment is meant to stimulate collagen production and refine skin's texture, leading to an all-over glow and reduced pore size.

 According to the brand, this daily bi-phase peel promises to speed up cell renewal by 33% in seven days with its skin-resurfacing, antioxidant-rich formula.